mourisl/pvalannot/README.md

 ======

 ### What is it?
 A Python package to add p-value annotations on plots generated with Seaborn.
-Inspired by the magnificent package [statannotations](https://github.com/trevismd/statannotations).
+Pvalannot is inspired by the magnificent package [statannotations](https://github.com/trevismd/statannotations).
 The major feature of pvalannot is the support of user-input statistical function (default is Wilcoxon ranksum test) and user-defined p-value text format.

 ### Installation